Fair profit sharing ratios of Islamic investment contracts: PL sharing - mudarabah contract

 and their common expected payoffs at maturity is given by

-meaning that they share equally the {\em expected investment profit } $ \Delta(R_T,L) =\mathbb E(R_T) - L>0$. \end{prop} The proof is in fact easy and is given after the following remark that discusses on the comparison with the results of \cite{Lessy}.
+This means that they share equally the {\em expected investment profit } $ \Delta(R_T,L) =\mathbb E(R_T) - L>0$. \end{proposition} The proof is in fact easy and is given after the following remark, which discusses on the comparison with the results of \cite{Lessy}.